 Boosts the Immune System

-Provides a Good Source of Vitamin D
+It provides a Good Source of Vitamin D

 With old age comes the risk of mental and cognitive deterioration.
 This can come in many forms but most commonly comes as dementia.
 To help delay the symptoms of dementia and to help prevent cognitive decline, stimulation and increased airflow to the brain are necessary.